About

 Trademark Basics

-What the USPTO Actually Does With Your Trademark Application
+What the USPTO Does With Your Trademark Application

 From filing to registration, the trademark examination process takes 12 to 18 months or longer.
-Here is a plain-English breakdown of what is actually happening at each stage and what requires your attention along the way.
+This post is a breakdown of what is happening at each stage.

 February 5, 2026